DGarza97/Social-App-Project/README.md

 ### D (Delete)
 Once a project is finished or if enough people have been gathered for a project, users can easily and swiftly delete a post that is no longer needed.
 This will prevent others from accidentally joining a team where all spots are filled.

+---

+## Agile Planning

+This project uses Agile planning to help manage development in small, flexible steps instead of trying to build everything at once.
+Agile is useful for making sure the project stays on track, can adapt to changes, and stays focused on what users need.

+### How Agile is Used in This Project:

+- **User Stories**: Features are described as short stories from the user's point of view to make sure development stays focused on real needs.

+- **Sprints**: Work is divided into small time periods (like 1–2 weeks), where a few tasks or features are completed and reviewed.

+- **Task Prioritization**: Features and bugs are listed and sorted by importance so the most valuable parts get built first.

+- **Feedback and Adjustments**: After each sprint or round of development, feedback is used to improve the app.

+- **Collaboration**: Tasks are discussed, and decisions are made together to keep everyone aligned and productive.

+### Example User Story
+As a user looking for a project, I want to search or filter project posts so I can quickly find ones that match my interests and skills.